 Out of the Box Teaching

 Did you know that text messaging was first invented by cell phone carriers as a way to notify customers about problems with their networks?
-As people started using it, they discovered that text messages could be used as social app.
+As people started using it, they discovered that text messages could be used as a social app.
 Yup, that’s how this text messaging frenzy all got started.